 Properties which have suffered from subsidence can be hard to find insurance cover for.
-This guide outlines the causes of subsidence and gives recommendations of how to gain insurance which meets your needs.
+This guide outlines the causes of subsidence and gives recommendations for how to gain subsidence home insurance that meets your needs.
 One in five properties in the UK is considered to be at risk from subsidence.

 Organic soils, such as peat, naturally decompose due to oxidisation, leading to a reduction in its volume.
 Oxidisation occurs when the organic material comes into contact with the air and this usually then causes the water table to fall.